aspuru-guzik-group/mission_control/docs/user_guide/jobs.rst

 The MissionControl :mod:`mc.utils.job_modules.job_dir_builder`
 module defines a python class that builds a job directory for a given job_dict.

-In general JobDirBuilder builds a directory that contains:
+JobDirBuilder builds a directory that contains:

 #.
 A work_dir that contains scripts and inputs needed to run the job.
 #.
 An entrypoint script to run the work_dir